Singapore Estate Planning : The Ultimate Checklist

 Without a Will, your loved ones may have to go to court to resolve disputes over your assets, which is expensive and time-consuming.

-It is vital to take the time to create a Will that accurately reflects your wishes.
+You should really take the time to make a Will that correctly reflects your wishes.
+Many draft their own Wills.

-A lawyer will ensure that your papers are foolproof and protect you and your family from legal disputes amongst the beneficiaries.
+A lawyer will make sure that your Will is properly drafted and will protect you and your beneficiaries from legal conflicts.

 Appointing Guardians for Minor Children

-• It’s essential to choose someone who shares your values and whom you trust to raise them with love and responsibility.
+• It’s important to find someone who shares your ideals and who you can trust to raise your child with love and responsibility.

 Distributing Assets

-• Your Will enables you to specify how your assets should be distributed among your beneficiaries.
+• Your Will lets you specify how your assets should be distributed among your beneficiaries.

-• You can allocate different percentages or specific items to individuals, charities, or organizations.
-Ensure your instructions are clear and unambiguous to avoid potential disputes.
+• You give specific items or different percentages to people, charities, or organizations.
+Make sure that your instructions are clear to avoid potential disputes.

 Naming an Executor

-• An executor is the person responsible for handling the administration of your estate after you pass away.
+• An executor is responsible for handling your estate’s administration after you pass away.

-• This individual should be trustworthy and capable of managing the necessary legal and financial tasks involved in settling your affairs.
+• This individual should be trustworthy and capable of managing the legal and financial tasks of settling your affairs.

-It’s important to consult with an estate planning lawyer to ensure your Will complies with legal requirements and covers all necessary aspects.
-They can guide you through the process and help draft a document that accurately reflects your wishes.
+It’s essential to consult with an estate planning lawyer to ensure your Will complies with legal requirements and covers all necessary aspects.
+They can guide you through the process and help draft a Will that accurately reflects your wishes.

 3. Lasting Power of Attorney (LPA)

-• A Lasting Power of Attorney (LPA) is a legal document that appoints a trusted third party to decide on your behalf if you become incapacitated.
+• A Lasting Power of Attorney (LPA) is a legal document that lets a trusted friend or family member make decisions for you if you become unable to do so.

-• When people lose their mental capacity, they can no longer make their own decisions and must rely on others.
-This situation can be challenging for both the individual and their loved ones.
+• Individuals who lose mental capacity are unable to make independent judgements and must rely on others.
+This circumstance may be difficult for both the individual and their loved ones.

-• By executing a LPA, you can ensure that you are appointing someone you trust to act on your behalf, you can ensure that your interests are protected, and your wishes are carried out even if you become incapacitated or unable to make decisions.
+• By executing a LPA, you can ensure that you are appointing someone you trust to act on your behalf, that your interests are protected and that your wishes are carried out even if you become incapacitated or unable to make decisions.

 • A LPA will only take effect if you lose mental capacity and a registered medical practitioner has verified your condition.